serengia/react-search-implementation/client/README.md

-# Getting Started with Create React App
+# Running the local server

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The simple backend API project was set up with Express

 ## Available Scripts

+CD into client directory, you can run:

+### `npm start`

+# Getting Started with Client App

+The front-end project was bootstrapped with Create React App

+## Available Scripts

-In the project directory, you can run:
+CD into client directory, you can run:

 ### `npm start`